-■ Advisory Fee.
+Advisory Fee.
 The Portfolio pays PIMCO fees in return for providing investment advisory services.
-For the fiscal year ended December 31, 2019, the Portfolio paid monthly advisory fees to PIMCO at the following annual rates (stated as a percentage of the average daily net assets of the Portfolio taken separately):
+For the fiscal year ended December 31, 2020, the Portfolio paid monthly advisory fees to PIMCO at the annual rate of 0.55% (stated as a percentage of the average daily net assets of the Portfolio).